Redis Connector¶

 True if the decoder could not decode the message for this row.
 When true, data columns mapped from the value should be treated as invalid. |

-For tables without a table definition file, the _key_corrupt
+For tables without a table definition file, the _key_corrupt and

-columns will always be false
+_value_corrupt columns will always be false.

 Table Definition Files¶